babevm/babevm/docs/index.md

 * `c` folder - as you'd expect
 * `h` folder - as you'd expect
 * `platform` folder - one folder for each platform.
 Consider the `hyc_t4200` and `osx_ppc` folders pretty sketchy.
-The `hyc_t4200` was a test port to a rel payment device (with remote debugging), and `osx_ppc`
+The `hyc_t4200` was a test port to a real payment device (with remote debugging), and `osx_ppc`
 * `thirdparty` folder - other libs (and licences) used in this build.

 The platform folder is as such:

 * `ansi` - an ANSI C impl of console, memory and file handling.
 * `linux` - linux specifics.
-Actually, the linux port uses ANSI C stuff plus the BSD sockets impl, so very little is in here apart from the specific of getting a timestamp.
+Actually, the linux port uses ANSI C stuff plus the BSD sockets impl, so very little is in here apart from the specifics of getting a timestamp.
 * `osx_ppc` - config and specifics for mac OSX running powerpc (big endian) architecture.
 Big endian is 'supported' but has not been exercised in a while.
 Refer [Endianess](./endian.md).
 * `sockets` - a BSD sockets impl for windows and linux/osx.
 Used as the transport for the JDWP capability.
 * `winos` - Windows specifics.
 At this point, only Windows 64 bit has been well exercised since porting to 64 bit.